equinor/ops-actions/CONTRIBUTING.md

 1. Create a pull request to merge your changes into the `main` branch.

-    Use the Contentional Commits specification for semantic pull request titles.
+    Use the Conventional Commits specification for semantic pull request titles.